Parth-Gochhwal/RFP-IGNITE/README.md

 ## Acknowledgments

-Built for EY Techathon by Team RFP Ignite.
+Built for EY Techathon by Team Win.exe.

 Designed for transparency.
 Built for governance.
 Ready to scale.